-In Person: Everyone should make a best effort to be present in the Lab on Tuesdays and Wednesdays to facilitate spontaneous group discussions and problem solving sessions.
+In Person: Everyone should make a best effort to be present in the Lab on Monday and Friday to facilitate spontaneous group discussions and problem solving sessions.
 We will have lab lunches/group work after the workshop on Tuesdays.

 i.
 When using the analyzer or other key equipment, students are expected to be diligent about signing up for time on the Google calendar.
 Out of respect for other students, anyone who signs up for time is expected to stick to that time and notify others (eg via email) that are signed up if any change occurs.

 I. Reference section 3d for the specific calendars.

 Abstract (external): Need to be approved by the PI 10 days in advance.